Qizilbash: Battle of Chaldiran

 Meanwhile, the Safavid dawah continued in Ottoman areas – with great success.
-Even more alarming for the Ottomans was the successful conversion of Turcoman tribes in Eastern Anatolia, and the recruitment of these well experienced and feared fighters into the growing Safavid army.
-In order to stop the Safavid propaganda, Sultan Bayezid II deported large numbers of the Shi'i population of Asia Minor to Morea.
+Even more alarming for the Ottomans was the successful conversion of Turcoman tribes in Eastern Anatolia, and the recruitment of these well-experienced and feared fighters into the growing Safavid army.
+To stop Safavid propaganda, Sultan Bayezid II deported large numbers of the Shi'i population of Asia Minor to Morea.
 However, in 1507, Shah Ismail and the Qizilbash overran large areas of Kurdistan, defeating regional Ottoman forces.
-Only two years later in Central Asia, the Qizilbash defeated the Uzbeks at Merv, killing their leader Muhammad Shaybani and destroying his dynasty.
+Two years later, the Qizilbash defeated the Uzbeks at Merv in Central Asia, killing their leader Muhammad Shaybani and destroying his dynasty.
 His head was sent to the Ottoman sultan as a warning.

-In 1511, a pro-Safavid revolt known as the Shahkulu Uprising broke out in Teke.
-An imperial army that was sent to suppress it, was defeated.
-Shah Ismail sought to turn the chaos within the Ottoman Empire to his advantage and moved up his borders even more westwards in Asia Minor.
-The Qizilbash defeated a large Ottoman army under Sinan Pasha.
-Shocked by this heavy defeat, Sultan Selim I (the new ruler of the Empire) decided to invade Persia with a force of 200,000 Ottomans and face the Qizilbash on their own soil.
+In 1511, a pro-Safavid revolt known as the Şahkulu rebellion broke out in Teke.
+An imperial army that was sent to suppress it was defeated.
+Ismail sought to turn the chaos within the Ottoman Empire to his advantage and moved the border westwards in Asia Minor.
+The Qizilbash defeated a large Ottoman army under Koca Sinan Pasha.
+Shocked by this heavy defeat, Sultan Selim I, the new ruler, decided to invade with a force of 200,000 Ottomans.
 In addition, he ordered the persecution of Alevis and massacred its adherents in the Ottoman Empire.

 On 20 August 1514 (1st Rajab 920 A.H.), the two armies met at Chaldiran in northwestern Iran.
-The Ottomans -equipped with both firearms and cannon- were reported to outnumber the Qizilbash as much as three to one.
+The Ottomans, who were equipped with both firearms and cannon, were reported to outnumber the Qizilbash as much as three to one.
 The Qizilbash were badly defeated; casualties included many high-ranking Qizilbash amirs as well as three influential ulamā.

-The defeat destroyed Shah Ismail's belief in his own invincibility and divine status.
+This defeat destroyed Shah Ismail's belief in his own invincibility and divine status.
 It also fundamentally altered the relationship between the murshid-e kāmil and his murids (followers).